Courses

 SPAN 493 — Fourth-Year Tutorial

-Eligible fourth-year students may elect one or both of these courses only with the permission of the Department Chair.
+Eligible fourth-year students may take this course only with the permission of the Department Chair.
 Tutorials are offered only to students who have taken previously all other advanced courses offered in a given semester.

 GPA units: 1